 Lawrence Livermore National Lab (CA)

 This pin commemorates the contributions of the Lawrence Livermore National Lab and the NIF laser, the world’s largest and highest-energy laser.
-The National Ignition Facility (NIF) is a key element to maintaining the reliability, security, and safety of the U.S. as a nuclear deterrent.
+The National Ignition Facility (NIF) is a key element in maintaining the reliability, security, and safety of the U.S. as a nuclear deterrent.
 It precisely guides, amplifies, reflects, and focuses 192 powerful laser beams into a target about the size of a pencil eraser in a few billionths of a second.

 Pantex Plant (TX)